Morgan Wallen in a white t-shirt with a backwards cap

 Devil Don't Know

-While many identified drinking as the core theme of One Thing At A Time, equally as prominent is Wallen’s religious imagery.
-‘Devil Don’t Know’ epitomises this, as he - somewhat melodramatically, admittedly - likens the pain of his lost love to that of the burning furnace of hell.
+While many identified drinking as the core theme of One Thing At A Time, equally as prominent is Morgan's religious imagery.
+‘Devil Don’t Know’ epitomises this, as he - somewhat melodramatically, admittedly - likens the pain of his lost love to that of the burning furnace of Hell.

 Although the listener is left feeling unconvinced that “Fire and brimstone ain't got nothin' on / Seein' you with someone else”, the lyrical extravagance pivots around a knock-out blow of a hook that leaves you floored.